- Common Core Resources

 Common Core State Standards: What Parents Should Know

-For more information on the Common Core State Standards, please visit these websites
+For more information on the Common Core State Standards, please visit the website below

 Connecticut State Department of Education - Common Core State Standards in Connecticut